nus-cs2103/website-base/admin/tools.md

 ## Tool: IntelliJ IDE

-You are recommended to use [IntelliJ IDEA](https://www.jetbrains.com/idea/) for course-related programming work.
-While the use of IntelliJ is not compulsory, note that course materials are optimized for IntelliJ.
+**[IntelliJ IDEA](https://www.jetbrains.com/idea/) is the recommended IDE** for course-related programming work.
+Using an IDE is strongly recommended but is not compulsory.

 <box type="warning" seamless>

+**Use other IDEs at your own risk**, because,<br>
+a) course materials are optimized for IntelliJ, and,
-Use other IDEs at your own risk.
-If you run into problems while using them, we won't be able to help you.
+b) we won't be able to help you if you run into problems while using any other IDE.
 </box>

 <box>